Aerobota/re_indirect_search/README.md

 ###Usage

 #### Batch Learning
-due to pickle issues this has to be done everytime.
+due to pickle issues the learning has to be done everytime you install the package.
 TODO: Fix pickle/path issues
--	Create a backup of the GMM model

-		rosrun re_indirect_serach learn.py clean
 -	Learn all GMM models (and go for a coffee)

 		rosrun re_indirect_search learn.py